nabn/weather-app/README.md

 So far, you have installed a Solution into a new Instance, created your OpenWeatherMap account, and updated your CodeBox configurations.
 If you have everything right, then there are only a couple more tasks left.

 ###Step 3.1 - Create an Instance API Key
-There are three API keys in Syncano for various security levels:

-+ The `Account Key`, which controls _everything_; and with great power, comes great responsibility -- so be careful.
-We use it in the CodeBox, because those are server side processes and there is no access to it.
-+ The `API Key`, which is at the Instance level and essentially scopes the data to that specific Instance.
-It has limited access to everything.
-+ The `User Key`, which is specific to every user in your application.
-You don't have direct access to that without credentials from the user.

-For this, we only need the `API Key`.
-But first, we need to create it.
+In order to run the application, we need to create an Instance API key - which is a key for this specific Instance and scopes the data.
+It has limited access to everything - so it only have access to data to which it has been give access.
+You can read more about the [different authentication options](http://docs.syncano.com/docs/authentication) in our documentation.

 1. Make sure you are logged in your Syncano Dashboard
 2. Navigate to your Instance with the `Weather Sample App` Solution installed